rust-lang/book/src/ch16-01-threads.md

 ## Using Threads to Run Code Simultaneously

-In most current operating systems, an executed program’s code is run in a *process*, and the operating system will manage multiple processes at once.
+In most current operating systems, an executed program’s code is ran in a *process*, and the operating system will manage multiple processes at once.
 Within a program, you can also have independent parts that run simultaneously.
 The features that run these independent parts are called *threads*.
 For